How to Cleanse

 Every morning drink a big glass of water with freshly squeezed lemon juice or a tablespoon of apple cider vinegar.
 This is a great way to activate the liver and digestion and prepare it for a day of cleansing.

-The Kidneys excrete wastes through the urine.
+The kidneys excrete waste through the urine.
 TCM tells us that the kidneys are related to fear; and by healing this organ there is a possibility of finding a deep sense of trust.

 Take time during your cleanse to be in nature and breath deeply.
-As you inhale focus on bringing the breath all the way down to the belly expanding the lungs.
-Make the exhale a little longer than the inhale and focus on fully releasing every last drop of breath
+As you inhale, focus on bringing the breath all the way down to the belly expanding the lungs.
+Make the exhale a little longer than the inhale and focus on fully releasing every last drop of breath.

-Using a sauna, doing some hot yoga, dancing or exercising enough to break a sweat helps the body to release unwanted contaminants trapped in the tissues.
+Using a sauna, doing some hot yoga, dancing or exercising enough to break a sweat, helps the body to release unwanted contaminants trapped in the tissues.

-So next time you are planning for, or participating in a cleanse remember that there are many small actions we can take every day to speed up the process of detoxification physically and energetically.
-Good luck and happy cleansing!
+Next time you’re planning for, or participating in a cleanse, remember that there are many small actions you can take every day to speed up the process of detoxification physically and energetically.